 June 16-19: Art and Fun on the Farm

-9-10am Animal Chores
+9-10am Animal Chores (Feed, water, clean)

-10-12 Art and Nature Time
+10-12 Art and Nature Time (create, explore, play)

 Ages 7 and up.
 Suggested donation of $140 for the week.

 This camp gives priority to Future Veterinarians Club members and current Barn Club members.
+It will run 9-12, Mon-Thurs.

-Warm Springs Care Farm Winter and Spring Programs:
+Warm Springs Care Farm Programs:

 BARN CLUB-

+Every kid should feel like they BELONG to something.
+Get ready for the most unique social group ever: BARN CLUB!
 Kids ages 7 and up work together, work hard, have fun tending to farm needs, take care of animals, work the garden, and connect with nature, animals, and one another.
 Teen mentors 13 and up are welcome to volunteer as leaders.
 Barn Club teaches hard work ethic, GRIT, resilience, problem-solving, teamwork and social communication skills.
+Barn Club meets Monday, Wednesday, or Thursday after school from 4-5pm.
+It runs August-December and February-May.

 Spaces are very limited.
 Barn Club is free, like all the other Care Farm programs, but donations are welcome (10/week).
+All barn clubs are now FULL.
+To join a waitlist, email Linda at: linda@warmspringscarefarm.org

 ART WORKSHOPS